Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 This species start flowering when still young.

-Stems: Usually solitary, rarely giving rise to side shoots from old areoles, flattened on top, depressed centrally.
+Stem: Usually solitary, rarely giving rise to side shoots from old areoles, flattened on top, depressed centrally.

 Root: Each plant has a large turnip-like taproot, which lies below the soil surface and serves for water storage.

-Blooming time: From mid-September onwards.
+Blooming time: Mid-September onwards.

 Fruits: White or green with lots of seed.